S0rrow/SimilarPatchIdentifier/README.md

 |`SPI`|`faulty_line_fix`|Line number of `faulty_file` to try modifying.|None|
 |`SPI`|`faulty_line_blame`|Line number of `faulty file` where the bug is made.|None|

-### How to generate the Change Vector Pool
-- `Change Collector` is a submodule of `SPI` which is responsible for generating the change vector pool.
-    - `Change Collector` is a Java project which is built with Gradle.
-- To execute the `ChangeCollector` module, you need to have JDK 17 installed.
-- To launch `ChangeCollector` to generate the change vector pool, input values descripted below in target properties file.
-    - ChangeCollector itself does not use `SPI.ini` file.
-Instead, it uses `.properties` file for input.
-- The path of `.properties` file can be given by argument.
-If not, `ChangeCollector` will look for `cc.properties` under `{Path_to_SimilarPatchIdentifier}/core/ChangeCollector` directory.
-- The `.properties` file should contain the following values to generate pool.
-    - `project_root` : Absolute path to the root directory of the project.
-    - `output_dir` : Absolute path to the directory where the output files should be stored.
-    - `mode` : For Change Vector Pool generation, the mode should be `poolminer`.
-    - `JAVA_HOME.8` : Absolute path to JDK 8.
-    - `set_file_path` : Absolute path to the file which contains the list of metadata; {BIC commit ID, BFC commit ID, path for BIC file, path for BFC file, Git URL, JIRA key}.
-- Execute the following command to launch `ChangeCollector` to generate the change vector pool.
-   - If you want to execute `ChangeCollector` with designated properties file, provide path as additional argument.
-> `cd ./core/ChangeCollector {Path of .properties file}`<br>
-> `gradle clean run`

 #### Arguments
 - `'-r', '--rebuild'` : Rebuild all submodules (ChangeCollector, LCE) on start of execution.
 In default, `launcher.py` does not rebuild each submodules on execution.
 - `'-d', '--debug'` : Execute single Defects4J project, `Closure-14` for testing a cycle of execution.
 Debug uses `flfreq` and `hash-match` strategies.
 SPI consists of three Java projects as submodules.
 Thus you may need to check if there is no compile error or wrong paths given through debug execution.
 If no problem occurs, you are clear to launch.